tonibuenter/remotequery-java/README.md

 # RemoteQuery (RQ)

+## An efficient service middleware for SQL and Java

-RemoteQuery (RQ) is a very simple but powerful tool for secure service creation, combination and publication.
+RemoteQuery (RQ) is a simple but powerful tool for secure service creation with focus on SQL queries and Java.

-It focuses on SQL and Java based implementation.
 The highlights:

++ The most simple RQ service: an SQL statement
-+ An SQL statement with a name is a RQ service
++ A Java class implementing the RQ IQuery interfase is a RQ service
 + Any RQ service can be protected with a list of roles
-+ A Java class implementing the RQ IQuery interfase is a RQ service
 + The RQ Servlet directly maps HTTP parameters to SQ named parameters
++ Simple but powerfull OR (object-relational) support

-## Example RemoteQuery Web
+## Example 1: RemoteQuery Web

-Let us assume we have server side the following RQ service entry :
+Let us assume we have the following RQ service entry:

 ```
-serviceId   : Address.search
+SERVICE_ID   : Address.search
+ROLES        : APP_USER

-statements  : select FIRST_NAME, LAST_NAME, CITY from T_ADDRESS where FIRST_NAME like :nameFilter or LAST_NAME like :nameFilter
+select FIRST_NAME, LAST_NAME, CITY from T_ADDRESS where FIRST_NAME like :nameFilter or LAST_NAME like :nameFilter
 ```

 The the following URL: